qzhang16/abc02/README.md

+# test to update from Github and then sync back to local repository.
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.